gorceacnatalia-lang/water-quality-prediction/README.md

 ## Overview

-This project was developed as part of my Bachelor's thesis and explores the use of machine learning techniques for water quality analysis and prediction based on environmental sensor data.
+This project was developed as part of my Bachelor's thesis under academic supervision.

+The objective was to analyze water quality data and explore machine learning techniques for anomaly detection, clustering and prediction.

 ## Features

 - Data preprocessing and cleaning
+- Exploratory Data Analysis (EDA)
-- Exploratory data analysis
+- Correlation analysis
 - Data visualization
-- Machine learning models for prediction
-- Anomaly detection
+- Anomaly detection using Isolation Forest
-- Performance evaluation
+- Clustering using K-Means
+- Dimensionality reduction using PCA
+- Water quality prediction using Random Forest

 ## Technologies

 - Python
 - Pandas
 - NumPy
+- Matplotlib
+- Seaborn
 - Scikit-learn

-- Matplotlib
+## Repository contents

+- `water_quality_prediction.ipynb` – complete notebook containing the analysis and machine learning workflow.
+- `requirements.txt` – required Python libraries.

 ## Dataset

-The original dataset used in this academic project is not publicly available and is therefore not included in this repository.
+The dataset used in this academic project is not included because it was provided within the academic environment and is not available for public redistribution.

+The notebook is shared to demonstrate the methodology and implementation.

-## Status
+## Future Improvements

-🚧 Project currently being organized and documented.
+- Add a sample dataset for demonstration.
+- Split the notebook into reusable Python modules.
+- Improve documentation and visualization.